JeroenBoersma/docker-compose-development/README.md

 To be compatible with various webroots, we will lookup a few defaults.
 Webroots -> `htdocs`, `httpdocs`, `public` or `pub`.

-Support for PHP5, PHP7 is the default, use `*.php5.dev` to run the same project in PHP5.

 Support for Magento 1 projects in both PHP7 and PHP5, use `*.magento.dev` and `*.magento.php5.dev` to use a Magento specific setup.
 Webroots + `magento`.
-You can also identify a MAGE_RUN_CODE, `customer.project.MAGE_RUN_CODE.magento.dev` and `customer.project.MAGE_RUN_CODE.magento.php5.dev`
+You can also identify a MAGE_RUN_CODE, `customer.project.MAGE_RUN_CODE.magento.dev`

-Support for Symfony in both PHP7 and PHP5, use `*.symfony.dev` and `*.symfony.php5.dev` to use a Symfony specific setup.
+Support for Symfony in both PHP7 and PHP5, use `*.symfony.dev` to use a Symfony specific setup.
 Webroots + `web`.

-Support for Silex in both PHP7 and PHP5, use `*.silex.dev` and `*.silex.php5.dev` to use a Silex specific setup.
+Support for Silex in both PHP7 and PHP5, use `*.silex.dev` to use a Silex specific setup.
 Webroots + `web`.

 Supports Magento 2 projects in PHP7 only, use `*.magento2.dev` to use a Magento 2 specific setup.